Gluons in charmoniumlike states: Numerical details

-In order to extract the masses of charmonium(-like) states and study their decompositions, we calculate the two-point functions $C_2(t)$ involving the operators in Table~\ref{tab:mass_table} and the corresponding three-point functions $C_3(t)$ with the insertions of different parts of the Hamiltonian in Eq.~(\ref{eq:decomp}).
-These are done by using wall source operators in the Coulomb gauge.
-For the conventional charmonia, $C_2(t)$ is obtained by the expression
+where superscript $R$ denote a renormalization scheme at a certain energy scale.
+Thus the gluon energy $\langle H_g^R\rangle$ and the QCD trace anomaly part $\langle H_a\rangle$ can be obtained from $M=\langle H_m\rangle+\langle H_a\rangle$ and Eq.~(\ref{eq:total}).
+In order to extract the masses of charmoniumlike states and study their decompositions, we calculate the two-point functions $C_2(t)$ involving the operators in Table~\ref{tab:mass_table}, and also the corresponding three-point functions $C_3(t)$ relevant to $\langle H_m\rangle$ and $\langle x \rangle_q$.